-In the United States Court of Federal Claims

-OFFICE OF SPECIAL MASTERS
+In the United States Court of Federal Claims OFFICE OF SPECIAL MASTERS No. 17-0728V Filed: May 9, 2019

-No. 17-1994V

-Filed: March 15, 2019

 UNPUBLISHED

-Petitioner.
+Petitioner,

+v.

-SECRETARY OF HEALTH AND HUMAN SERVICES,
+SECRETARY OF HEALTH AND HUMAN SERVICES, Respondent.

-Respondent.

-Special Processing Unit (SPU); Damages Decision Based on Proffer; Influenza (Flu) Vaccine; Shoulder Injury Related to Vaccine Administration (SIRVA)

-Jessica Olins, Maglio Christopher & Toale, PA, Washington, DC, for petitioner.
-Justine Elizabeth Walters, U.S. Department of Justice, Washington, DC, for respondent.

-DECISION AWARDING DAMAGES1

-Dorsey, Chief Special Master:
+Special Processing Unit (SPU); Damages Decision Based on Proffer; Influenza (Flu) Vaccine; Shoulder Injury Related to Vaccine Administration (SIRVA) Joseph Alexander Vuckovich, Maglio Christopher & Toale, PA, Washington, DC, for petitioner.
+Jennifer Leigh Reynaud, U.S. Department of Justice, Washington, DC, for respondent.
+DECISION AWARDING DAMAGES1 Dorsey, Chief Special Master:

-On December 20, 2017, petitioner filed a petition for compensation under the National Vaccine Injury Compensation Program, 42 U.S.C. §300aa-10, et seq.,2 (the "Vaccine Act").
-Petitioner alleges that she suffered a left shoulder injury following receipt of her November 22, 2016 influenza ("flu") vaccination.
-Petition at 1.
+On June 1, 2017, petitioner filed a petition for compensation under the National Vaccine Injury Compensation Program, 42 U.S.C. §300aa-10, et seq.,2 (the "Vaccine Act").
+Petitioner alleges that she suffered a left shoulder injury causally related to an adverse reaction to the influenza vaccine she received on January 28, 2016.
+Petition at ¶¶ 1-2, 6.
 The case was assigned to the Special Processing Unit of the Office of Special Masters.

-On December 27, 2018, a ruling on entitlement was issued, finding petitioner entitled to compensation for a shoulder injury related to vaccine administration ("SIRVA").
-On March 15, 2019, respondent filed a proffer on award of compensation ("Proffer") indicating petitioner should be awarded \$80,000.00 in actual and projected

-1 The undersigned intends to post this decision on the United States Court of Federal Claims' website.
+On April 30, 2018, a ruling on entitlement was issued, finding petitioner entitled to compensation for her left shoulder injury.
+On May 9, 2019, respondent filed a proffer on award of compensation ("Proffer") indicating petitioner should be awarded \$81,629.13, 1 The undersigned intends to post this decision on the United States Court of Federal Claims' website.
 This means the decision will be available to anyone with access to the internet.
 In accordance with Vaccine Rule 18(b), petitioner has 14 days to identify and move to redact medical or other information, the disclosure of which would constitute an unwarranted invasion of privacy.
 If, upon review, the undersigned agrees that the identified material fits within this definition, the undersigned will redact such material from public access.
 Because this unpublished decision contains a reasoned explanation for the action in this case, undersigned is required to post it on the United States Court of Federal Claims' website in accordance with the E-Government Act of 2002.
 44 U.S.C. § 3501 note (2012) (Federal Management and Promotion of Electronic Government Services).
 2 National Childhood Vaccine Injury Act of 1986, Pub.
 L. No. 99-660, 100 Stat.
 3755.
-Hereinafter, for ease of citation, all "§" references to the Vaccine Act will be to the pertinent subparagraph of 42 U.S.C. § 300aa (2012).
+Hereinafter, for ease of citation, all "§" references to the Vaccine Act will be to the pertinent subparagraph of 42 U.S.C. § 300aa (2012). representing compensation in the amount of \$80,000.00 for actual and projected pain and suffering and \$1,629.13 for past unreimbursable expenses.

-pain and suffering.
 Proffer at 1.
 In the Proffer, respondent represented that petitioner agrees with the proffered award.
-Id.
+Id. at 2.
 Based on the record as a whole, the undersigned finds that petitioner is entitled to an award as stated in the Proffer.

-Pursuant to the terms stated in the attached Proffer, the undersigned awards petitioner a lump sum payment of \$80,000.00, representing compensation for petitioner's actual and projected pain and suffering, in the form of a check payable to petitioner, This amount represents compensation for all damages that would be available under § 15, except for any amounts which may be awarded for attorneys' fees and costs under § 15(e).

-The clerk of the court is directed to enter judgment in accordance with this decision.3

-IT IS SO ORDERED.
+Pursuant to the terms stated in the attached Proffer, the undersigned awards petitioner a lump sum payment of \$81,629.13, representing compensation in the amount of \$80,000.00 for actual and projected pain and suffering and \$1,629.13 for actual unreimbursable expenses, in the form of a check payable to petitioner, This amount represents compensation for all damages that would be available under § 15(a).
+The clerk of the court is directed to enter judgment in accordance with this decision.3 IT IS SO ORDERED.

-s/Nora Beth Dorsey

-Nora Beth Dorsey

-Chief Special Master

-3 Pursuant to Vaccine Rule 11(a), entry of judgment can be expedited by the parties' joint filing of notice renouncing the right to seek review.

-IN THE UNITED STATES COURT OF FEDERAL CLAIMS OFFICE OF SPECIAL MASTERS
+s/Nora Beth Dorsey Nora Beth Dorsey Chief Special Master 3 Pursuant to Vaccine Rule 11(a), entry of judgment can be expedited by the parties' joint filing of notice renouncing the right to seek review.
+IN THE UNITED STATES COURT OF FEDERAL CLAIMS OFFICE OF SPECIAL MASTERS Petitioner, v.